OS2G/constitution/constitution.md

 3. Vacancies

-    All vacancies, except a vacancy in the office of the President, shall be filled by a special election of RSO at its next regular meeting, provided three days' notice is given before the election.
+    All vacancies, except a vacancy in the office of the President, shall be filled by a special election of RSO at its next regular meeting one week after notice is given before the election.
 If the office of President becomes vacant, the Vice-President shall become President for the remainder of the term.

 4. Removal from Office

-    An officer may be removed from office by a two-thirds vote of those present and voting, provided that the Secretary notify the membership at least three days before the vote.
+    An officer may be removed from office by a two-thirds vote, rounded up,  of those present and voting, provided that the Secretary notify the membership at least three days before the vote.

-# ARTICLE V - Meetings
+# ARTICLE IV - Meetings

 1. Regular Meetings

-    Regular meetings shall be at the call of the Executive Committee, provided notice is given to the membership.
+    Regular meetings shall be at the call of the Executive Committee, provided one week's notice is given to the membership.
 The first meeting of the academic year shall be at the call of the President, provided one week's notice is given to the membership.
 Electronic communications may be used as notice.

 2. Annual Meetings